 I love that it’s one piece that won’t come apart.
 There is a two year warranty, and there are 26 waveforms (Nuface has just low, medium, and high).
 My skin looks so good and everything about my beauty device and skincare feels luxe.

-1 Year with ZIIP
+1 Year ZIIP Halo before and after

 Treatments on the App